SandFrog/CS312Project2/README.md

 1. First We'll want to clone this repo, you can do that by issuing the command `cd ~/Documents && git clone https://github.com/SandFrog/cs312project2.git && cd cs312project2`.
 2. Next we'll need to `chmod +x ./setup.sh` in order allow execution of the setup script.
-3. Now we can run `./setup.sh` in order to install the required tools.
+3. Now we can run `./setup.sh` in order to install the required tools and set up some needed directories & files.

 > Note: Please read through these scripts, don't just trust some bash script someone put on the internet!
+Especially double check an internet bash script that asks for root access!

 4. Run the command `ssh-keygen`.
 Once it asks you for a name, enter `minecraft` the other entries can be left blank.
 5. Copy your AWS credentials into `~/.aws/credentials`